MISSION STATEMENT

 4. The nursing education curriculum shall be planned to include a logical sequence and continuity in the learning process for adult learners.

-5. The nursing education curriculum shall include classroom, laboratory and supervised clinical experiences provided in accordance with the laws governing the nursing profession.
+5. The nursing education curriculum shall include classroom, laboratory and supervised clinical experiences provided in accordance with regulations governing the nursing profession.

 6. An advisory committee is essential for involvement in guiding and directing the implementation and evaluation of our nursing program.

-7. Community resources should be integrally involved in the implementation of this nursing program.
+7. Community resources should be integrally involved in the implementation of the nursing programs.